gustavoserafim/aws-openvpn-server/README.md

     $ sudo su -
     $ ./aws-openvpn-server/revoke-full.sh client-name

+## Copy configuration file to your local machine

+Download the ovpn file to your local device, on your terminal type: sftp -i ~/.ssh/YOUR_PEM.pem ubuntu@SERVER_IP:client-configs/files/CLIENT-NAME.ovpn ~/

 ## TODO

+- line 46 on openvpn.sh don't work with sed
 - Revoke is not working correctly
 - Improve paths
 - Update it to a CloudFormation Script